Nitish-B21AI056/Writer_Verification/README.md

 Feel free to explore and modify the codebase to suit your specific requirements.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Architecture <a name="architecture"></a>
 To understand the model used, see the architecture of our model.
+`Architecture.png`

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Loss Visualization <a name="loss_visualization"></a>
-The training and validation loss graph is shown
+The training and validation loss graph is shown in `Training&Testing_Loss_Visualization.ipynb`

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------